 1972 – 1983

 In 1972, the logo returned to minimalism.
-The heraldic shield was replaced by a white circle with a blue border.
+A white circle replaced the heraldic shield with a blue border.
 The letters indicating the abbreviated name of the team have disappeared.
 All that remains is the inscription “Leicester City Football Club.”
 The style of drawing has changed: the animal’s head is depicted in more detail.
 The hunting loops in the background turned yellow.

 1983 – 1992

 In the 1980s, the emblem changed radically.
-The central place is occupied by the silhouette of a crouching fox, which comes out of the circle.
+The central place is occupied by a crouching fox’s silhouette, which comes out of the circle.
 Smooth blue lines form the figure of the animal.
 The background is white.

 1992 – 2002